-A Louisiana Library Wants To Host ‘Drag Queen Story Hour’, The Mayor Is Trying To Get It Shut Down
+A Louisiana Library Wants To Host ‘Drag Queen Story Hour,’ The Mayor Is Trying To Get It Shut Down

 However, at a city council meeting Tuesday night, Robideaux found that he was all but alone in wanting to cancel the event.
 Of the 20 people who spoke up about the event, all but one were firmly in support.

-Brad Parfait, a sophomore at University of Louisiana-Lafayette, where there’s a branch of Delta Lambda Phi, says that the event is necessary to teach three- to six-year-olds the importance of acceptance.
+Brad Parfait, a sophomore at University of Louisiana-Lafayette, where there’s a branch of Delta Lambda Phi, says that the event is necessary to teach 3- to 6-year-olds the importance of acceptance.

 “It’s important for young kids to understand this is normal behavior, even if it may be different to some.
 It’s not something you should be bullied over.”